Dapaan

 Tales from Kashmir’s Conflict

-In this haunting, probing book, an award-winning journalist interviews ordinary Kashmiris about the tales of war told in their homes—and shaping their communities.
+In this haunting, probing book, an award-winning journalist interviews ordinary Kashmiris about tales of war in their homes and communities.

 Description